-National Film Awards 2019 Full Winners List: Andhadhun, URI And Padmaavat Win Big
+National Film Awards 2019 Winners List: Andhadhun, URI And Padmaavat Win Big

 "Since the Model Code of Conduct (MCC) is in force, which facilitates level playing field to all political parties and the candidates and inter alia seeks to ensure that the power of media is not used in such a manner which affects the general conduct and level playing field during the election process, it has been decided to declare the awards after the election process is over and the MCC concludes," read the press release.

 So, did your favourite film or star bag a National Award?
-Do you agree?